moryba/Beth-project/README2.md

 \newpage

  - eventName: name of the event (string)
+ EventId and EventName have the same distribution.

  ![Event name](pics/train_eventname_plot.png){width=40%, height=33%}

  - returnValue: value returned from this event log (integer)
+    - The returnValue of 0 is overwhelmingly dominant, with a count exceeding 500,000.
+This suggests that the majority of processes or functions in the dataset complete successfully without errors (assuming 0 indicates success).

  ![Return value](pics/ReturnValue_barplot.png){width=40%, height=33%}

 \newpage